didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 A few months ago, while writing a PhD recommendation letter for a student, I noticed almost every top academic institution ranked the same criterion first: critical thinking.
 This priority likely stems from recognizing that critical thinking is essential for efficiently advancing scientific boundaries.

-The roots of science lie in philosophy, with critical thinking originating in fifth-century BCE Greece.
-Socrates, a philosopher, whose name derives from the Greek words φίλος (philos), meaning "love," and σοφία (sophia), meaning "wisdom," was a true "lover of wisdom."
-He used the Socratic method to prompt his students to question assumptions and critically assess evidence, embodying an early form of critical thinking.
-Aristotle combined mathematical techniques with philosophical questions, turning empirical discussions into structured syllogisms.
-Together, these thinkers significantly contributed to the evolution of critical thinking worldwide.
+Science originates from philosophy, and the roots of Critical Thinking can be traced back to fifth-century BCE ancient Greece.
+Socrates, who referred to himself as a philosopher (from the Greek φίλος (philos) meaning 'love' and σοφία (sophia) meaning 'wisdom', thus 'lover of wisdom'), encouraged his students to question assumptions and examine evidence through the 'Socratic method', which is regarded as an early practice of critical thinking.
+Aristotle systematically integrated mathematical methods with philosophical speculation, transforming empirical debates into formalized syllogisms.
+Together, they contributed significantly to the advancement of Critical Thinking in the world.

 Edward Glaser first proposed the term "critical thinking " in 1941.
 By 1987, the National Council for Excellence in Critical Thinking established a consensus definition through the Delphi Project, describing it as "self-regulatory judgment based on evidence, concepts, methodologies, and other standards."